The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Convergence Bound of SGD Considering Communication Efficiency

-\rm\textbf{Theorem 4 (T4).} \textit{Suppose the number of local updates for agent $i$ is $\tau_i$, and the numbers of agents' local updates are uniformly distributed within the defined domain.
-The model's training process follows Algorithm 1, where agents update their parameters according to (\ref{decayagent}) and (\ref{decayvirtual}), while the decay function is defined as (\ref{decay}).
-Under A1, A2, and A3, if the total number of iterations $K$ is large enough, which can be divided by $\tau$, and the learning rate $\eta$ satisfies (\ref{t1}), then the expected gradient norm after $K$ iterations is bounded by}
+\rm\textbf{Corollary 1 (\underline{C1})} \textit{Under the conditions in \underline{T1}, suppose the numbers of agents' local updates are uniformly distributed within the domain, while the decay function is defined as (\ref{decay}).
+If the learning rate $\eta$ satisfies (\ref{t1}), then the expected gradient norm after $K$ iterations is bounded by\footnote{For sake of simplicity of representation, we slightly abuse the notation of $\psi_1^{(\text{D})}$ for both a general decay-based method and a specific exponential function-driven one.}}